 Engage, trust, and understand

 Pizza Thursdays or Casual Fridays are pleasant initiatives.
 However, in the great employee experience pattern, they constitute only a small piece.
 Offering positive experiences to employees means understanding the factors that really matter and motivate them.
 To create an environment where people are involved, one should look more broadly than a package of benefits.
 It’s worth to encourage employees to autonomy.
-The employers should trust managers they hire.
+Employers should trust the managers they hire.
 The managers, in turn, should rely on teams they manage.
 The perfect situation is when even the smallest teams are included in the decision-making process.
 Employees cannot be expected to invest their time and energy in a company’s success if they have nothing to say there.
 Employee experience is also giving them a chance to express their opinions.
 A well-done task should be rewarded with a statement of appreciation.
 It is incredible what kind of motivation provides even simple “thank you”.

 Employees cannot be expected to invest their time and energy in a company’s success if they have nothing to say there.
 Employee experience is also giving them a chance to express their opinions.
 A well-done task should be rewarded with a statement of appreciation.
 It is incredible what kind of motivation provides even simple “thank you”.